ravencats111/stats220/content/assignments/assignment3.md

 **NOTE:**

 -   Interactive graphics are NOT acceptable.
--   DO NOT share any of your ideas on Piazza.
+-   DO NOT share any of your ideas on Piazza or other venues.
 -   Hadley Wickham’s ([grading rubric](http://stat405.had.co.nz/homework/rubric.pdf)) will be adapted for grading this section.